 If that sounds like a dream come true, that’s because it is!
 But it’s also a reality.
 The best candidates are the ones that are similar to your best employees, right?
 So, when you have another opening, why not reach out to those employees’ previous references?

-People usually use previous colleagues with who they related well with as references.
+People usually use previous colleagues with who they related well as references.
 This is a goldmine of potential future employees.

-There are other ways to source candidates as well.
-Using social media, targeted online ads, and employee referrals can all improve your applicant quality.
+social media, targeted online ads, and employee referrals can all improve your applicant quality.
 The better the applicants, the more quickly you can choose someone and fill a position.